Table of Contents

 As we've discussed, your first ad group should be extremely specific and targeted.
 It won't result in all that many clicks, but the clicks you do get should be high-quality traffic that is quite likely to convert.
 After running this first highly-targeted ad group for a few weeks, you'll need to check to see how your actual cost per conversion compares to your Maximum Cost Per Conversion.
 If your actual CPC is equal to your maximum CPC (or close to it), you won't want to scale up at all.
 But if actual CPC is less than maximum CPC (which will hopefully be the case), you should create a new ad group that targets slightly more broad and generic keyword phrases.
 Then, after a couple/few more weeks, you'll analyze the performance of this new ad group, again comparing its actual CPC to your maximum CPC.
 If the actual CPC is less than maximum CPC for this new, slightly broader ad group, you'll scale up again to slightly more generic search phrases.
 You'll continue this pattern over and over again until it doesn't make sense to scale up any further (i.e. when actual CPC = maximum CPC for your broadest, most generic ad group).

 Rule #3.
 Create Targeted, Compelling AdsThere's a lot more to creating a good PPC ad than using "buzz words" meant to grab searchers' attention.
 Of course, you want your ads to STAND OUT and get clicked on, but you're just flushing money down the toilet if those clicks don't result in sales.
 That's why it's so important for your ads to be targeted.
+It is absolutely critical that these 3 things are 100% aligned with each other:

 - the search phrase the potential customer searched for,